sDanielSilva/SimpleImageEncryptor/README.md

 Here’s a quick look at what’s coming next:

-- Support for more encryption algorithms (RSA, DES)
+- Support for more encryption algorithms (RSA, IDEA)
 - Enhanced UI/UX (GUI for image upload, encryption, and download)

 ## 🤝 Contributing